rpmuller/ePubs/WP1.md

 adopted the civilization of Greece.
 But the lonians were disturbed, and largely dispossessed, by their successors, the Achaeans.
-The Achaeans are known, from the Hittite tablets found at Boghaz-Keui, to have had a large organized empire in the fourteenth century BC The Mycenaean civilization, which had been weakened by the warfare of the lonians and Achaeans, was practically destroyed by the Dorians, the last Greek invaders.
+The Achaeans are known, from the Hittite tablets found at Boghaz-Keui, to have had a large organized empire in the fourteenth century BC.
+The Mycenaean civilization, which had been weakened by the warfare of the lonians and Achaeans, was practically destroyed by the Dorians, the last Greek invaders.
 Whereas previous invaders had largely adopted the